tcalexwang/tcalexwang/README.md

 Where am I: Sunnyvale, California

 What am I doing now:
-- Real-world Application of LLMs
+- Real-world Application of LLMs and Stable Diffusions
 - LLM Fine tune & RAG for special requirements
 - Next.js
 - Golang for web development